-WELD 22 Intermediate Gas Metal Arc Welding 4 units Transferable to CSU 4 Units
+WELD 22 Inter Gas Metal Arc Welding (GMAW)

-An intermediate course with an emphasis on vertical and overhead welding.
-Designed for the student interested in improving his/her beginning skills in order to prepare for entry into the work force as a GMAW(MIG)welder.
-(L)
+This is an intermediate course with an emphasis on vertical and overhead welding.
+Designed for the student interested in improving upon the Gas Metal Arc Welding (GMAW) skills learned in Weld 20.
+This course emphasizes skills needed for entry into the work force as a GMAW (also known as MIG) welder.
+Prerequisite: Completion of WELD-20 with a C or better.